INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Empirical underdetermination can be reduced indefinitely but never completely eliminated.

-The empirical underdetermination of language may make empirical criteria incapable of producing decisive theory-testing outcomes.
+The empirical underdetermination of language may make empirical criteria incapable of producing a decisive theory-testing outcome.
 Two manifestations of empirical underdetermination are conceptual vagueness and measurement error.
 All concepts have vagueness that can be reduced indefinitely but can never be eliminated completely.
 Mathematically expressed theories use measurement data that always contain measurement inaccuracy.
 Measurement error can be reduced indefinitely but never eliminated completely.

 4.20 Scientific Pluralism